-C. Program Aides

-- 1. Program aides shall be at least sixteen (16) years of age.
+- C. Program Aides - 1.
+Program aides shall be at least sixteen (16) years of age.
 Program aides shall work directly under the supervision of the program director or program leaders and shall never be left alone with children. - 2.
-Program aides can be counted as staff in determining child care staff ratios. - D. Employment of maintenance staff, including kitchen service, grounds, and housekeeping employees less than sixteen (16) years of age, must be in compliance with Colorado labor laws. - E. First Aid and CPR Certified Staff

-For every thirty (30) or fewer children in attendance, there must be at least 1 staff member who holds a current Department-approved First Aid and safety certificate that includes CPR for all ages of children.
+Program aides can be counted as staff in determining child care staff ratios. - D. Employment of maintenance staff, including kitchen service, grounds, and housekeeping employees less than sixteen (16) years of age, must be in compliance with Colorado labor laws. - E. First Aid and CPR Certified Staff - 1.
+For every thirty (30) or fewer children in attendance, there must be at least one (1) staff member who holds a current Department-approved First Aid and safety certificate that includes CPR for all ages of children.
 Such individuals must be with the children at all times when the center is in operation.
 If children are at different locations, there must be a First Aid and CPR qualified staff member at each location.
 In a day camp, all staff that are eighteen (18) years of age and over are required to have a current First Aid and CPR certificate from a nationally recognized provider.
-Uncertified staff must work with another certified staff member.
+Uncertified staff must work with another certified staff member. - 2.
+All employees caring for children, not required by rule to be certified in First Aid and CPR, must complete a basic First Aid and CPR module within 30 calendar days of employment and the module must be renewed every 2 years.